The client app

 1 Your clients use the app free — you subscribe on the tier that fits your practice.

-2 Offer the budgeting suite at a fair $29/yr — real value, fairly priced.
+2 Offer the budgeting suite at a price you set — say $29/yr — real value, fairly priced.

 3 A couple dozen clients on board, and your subscription pays for itself.